andytseng1993/Pathfinding/README.md

     Repeat steps 4 through 7 until there are no more unvisitedNode cells or touch the end point.
     If no more unvisitedNode, it mean cannot find finish node.
 Return visitedNodesInOrder.

+# Depth First Search

+Almost the same as Dijkstra algorithm, using the Stack (LIFO).

 # A\* algorithm

 Almost the same as Dijkstra algorithm, and one important aspect of A\* is f = g + h.